University of Texas tower shooting: Aftermath

+University of Texas

-The University of Texas remained closed for one day following the University of Texas tower shootings—reopening on August 3.
-All flags across the campus were flown at half-staff for over a week.
+The University of Texas remained closed for one day following the University of Texas tower shootings before reopening on August 3.
+All flags across the university campus were flown at half-staff for over a week.

 The tower observation deck remained closed to the public until 1968.
-Following the suicides of four students from the observation deck between 1968 and 1974, a decision was made to permanently close the observation deck to the public.
+Following the suicides of four students who each jumped to their death from the observation deck between 1968 and 1974, a decision was made to permanently close the observation deck to the public.
 The observation deck itself was reopened to public access in 1999, but only via appointment-guided tours.
 All visitors are screened by metal detectors before they are permitted to enter the premises.

-Whitman's body underwent an autopsy at the Cook Funeral Home on the morning of August 2, 1966.
-His autopsy revealed a small, "fairly well outlined" tumor in the white matter above his amygdala.
-Experts disagree upon whether this tumor contributed to the homicidal rage and despair which drove Whitman to commit the massacre.
-His body was interred alongside that of his mother at Hillcrest Memorial Park in West Palm Beach, Florida on August 5.